castorini/anserini/docs/regressions-dl20-doc.md

 + The setting "tuned" refers to `k1=3.44`, `b=0.87`, tuned on 2019/06 and used for TREC 2019 Deep Learning Track baseline runs.
 + The setting "tuned2" refers to `k1=4.46`, `b=0.82`, tuned using the MS MARCO document sparse judgments to optimize for recall@100 (i.e., for first-stage retrieval) on 2019/12; see [this page](experiments-msmarco-doc.md) additional details.

+Settings tuned on the MS MARCO document sparse judgments _may not_ work well on the TREC dense judgments.

 Note that retrieval metrics are computed to depth 100 hits per query (as opposed to 1000 hits per query for DL20 passage ranking).
 Also, remember that we keep qrels of _all_ relevance grades, unlike the case for DL20 passage ranking, where relevance grade 1 needs to be discarded when computing certain metrics.